Texas Endangered Invertebrate Species

 Phalangodidae

-Texella reddelli (Recovery Plan) Bee Creek Cave Harvestman Occurs in three caves in Travis Co.
+Texella reddelli (Recovery Plan) Bee Creek Cave Harvestman Occurs in six caves in Travis Co.

-Texella reyesi (Recovery Plan) Bone Cave Harvestman Occurs in 69 caves in Travis, Williamson Co.
+Texella reyesi (Recovery Plan) Bone Cave Harvestman Occurs in over 115 caves in Travis, Williamson Co.

-Texella cokendolpheri (background) Robber Baron Cave Harvestman Known only from Robber Baron cave, Bexar Co.
+Texella cokendolpheri (background) Robber Baron Cave Harvestman Occurs in two caves in Bexar Co.

 Pseudoscorpiones - Pseudoscorpions